SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 Area islands and islets are written as `place=island`, at a zoom level based on `way_area`.
 The `way_area` is also written out to allow zoom level display decisions to be made beyond zoom level 15.
 Point islands and islets are written as `place=locality`, handled as described below.

+Note that vector `way_area` values are roughly 2.9 times the equivalent raster way_area values.

 Some named point and area `natural` features are also written out as localities - `arch`, `cliff`, `gully`, `mountain_range`, `ridge`, and `strait`.

 Point and area 'locality' values are also written; at a zoom level that depends on size.
 Size is determined either by the `way_area` of the area, or the size as defined by `sqkm` of a node.